Minimally Invasive Spine Surgery

 Experts in Minimally Invasive Surgery

-SpineNevada’s spinal neurosurgery program is led by Dr. James Lynch and Dr. Edward Perry, both fellowship-trained in spine.
+Swift’s spinal neurosurgery program is led by Dr. James Lynch and Dr. Edward Perry, both fellowship-trained in spine.
 If spine surgery is necessary, it’s important to choose an experienced spine surgeon.

 Dr. James Lynch performs a large volume of spine surgeries per year in both hospital and outpatient center settings.
 Dr. Lynch has been performing minimally invasive spine surgery techniques since 2002.
 He was the first neurosurgeon in Reno to perform MIS TLIF and MAS PLIF procedures as well as the first to perform both cervical and lumbar artificial disc replacements.
-He is a national leader in out-patient spine surgery.
+He is a national leader in outpatient spine surgery.

 Dr. Edward Perry specializes in Minimally Invasive Spine (MIS) techniques and performs over 300 surgeries per year.
 Furthermore, less than 40 percent of Dr. Perry’s patients require fusions due to his careful patient selection and understanding of spinal biomechanics.
 He has completed additional training in major deformity and spinal reconstruction techniques.
-Due to Dr. Perry’s investment in supplemental surgical training, he possesses a unique ability to perform larger complex spinal fusions and revision surgeries on patients that have failed previous surgical interventions.
+Due to Dr. Perry’s investment in supplemental surgical training, he possesses a unique ability to perform larger complex spinal fusions and revision surgeries on patients who have failed previous surgical interventions.

 Our philosophy is to put the patient first by providing honest, compassionate, state-of-the-art care.